huntman312/MePod-release-/README.md

 2. Either green or blue not both.
 3. Final pdf is saved in folder named orders to be sent

-Folder named oldMePod is the old python shell script.
+Folder named oldMePod is the old python shell script and old file/folder database.